verify-U-GmbH/api-documentation/lib/web/index/index.html.md

 Presence confirmation is a way method of verifying that an existing client with a successful identification is alive and present during an authorization action.
-It consists of a liveness check similar to one used in [automatic identification](#reusable-identification) and is meant to be used in two-factor authentication scenarios, including [PSD2 SCA](https://en.wikipedia.org/wiki/Strong_customer_authentication) scenarios to confirm inherence of the user (something they are).
+It consists of a liveness check similar to one used in [automatic identification] and is meant to be used in two-factor authentication scenarios, including [PSD2 SCA](https://en.wikipedia.org/wiki/Strong_customer_authentication) scenarios to confirm inherence of the client (something they are).